yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-31-Roopkund-Ramble.md

 >The Nanda Devi Affair

 <img src="http://i.imgur.com/3gRO5PS.jpg" alt="">

 >Thristy sheeps

 **Day 1 : Delhi to Kathgodam:**

-Since Roopkund is a difficult trek at this time of the season we decided to trek with TTH (TrekTheHimalayas) Team from 19-May to 26- may.
+Since Roopkund is a difficult trek at this time of the season we decided to trek with TTH (<a href="http://www.trekthehimalayas.com">Trek The Himalayas</a>) Team from 19-May to 26-May.
 Some of the colleagues had previously trekked with the team with good reviews.
 My backpack was still unpacked with the stuff from the trek on the previous weekend.
 So I carelessly filled it with other warm clothes.
 It was later I realised that I had forgotten may items like a towel, soaps and other basic but  important stuff.
 I reached Kathgodam at around 8.00 pm and met my colleagues.
 After eating a heavy pizza in the Dinner, slept at KMVN kathgodam.

 <img src="http://i.imgur.com/o494gVQ.jpg" alt="Kathgodam Railway Station">